IAmEchino/INST377_Project_Group_64/README.md

 ## Known Bugs

-1. Rate Limiting: External APIs might have rate limits that could interrupt verification
+1. Rate Limiting: External APIs have rate limits that could interrupt verification if we go over the limit
-2. No Error Handling for Invalid API Keys
-3. Potential Performance Issues with Large Database
+2. The address verification currently doesn't work because of an incredibly stupid limitation put in place by the API provider, which completely breaks functionality except through Google Chrome.
+Professor Dash said that he will accept this code as-is with no penalty as it is otherwise valid.
+3. Our second intended JS library also is not working -- Professor Dash has also said that he will not penalize us for this either.

 ## Future Development Roadmap

-### Long-Term Goals
-- Develop mobile application
-- Create machine learning models for enhanced verification
-- Implement multi-factor verification
-- Build a subscription-based service model
-- Add more verification sources
+1. Fixing the bugs above would be the first thing.
+We had another API that we thought might fix the problem, but we were unable to do so due to a lack of time.
+2. We would then like to improve the appearance of our website.
+It's somewhat unattractive at the moment.